operator-playground-io/community-jaeger-operator-tile/tutorials/cleanup.md

 ---
-title: Jaeger Operator cleanup Tutorial
+title: Jaeger Operator cleanup
-description: This tutorial explains how to cleanup Operator
+description: Learn how to cleanup the Jaeger Operator
 ---